 Below is a NOS Smiths W10 and the NOS A.F.0210. strap which came in the box with the Smiths W10.
 The box reads W10/6645-99-961-4045.
 The strap is W10/6645-99-910-1003.

 The Smiths catalogue from 1968 shows the watch on a braided nylon strap.

 THE BULOVA GENERAL SERVICE

 Bulova provided the A-17a navigation watch above, and also similar general service watches to the MIL-W-3818A specification.
 The MIL-W-3818A specification covered 3 grades of GS watches, Grade I +/- 10 sec/ day, Grade II +/- 30 sec/ day, and Grade III +/- 60 sec/ day

 The MIL-W-3818 specification of 24 October 1952 was revised to the MIL-W-3818A specification dated 12 March 1956.
-Figures 1 and 2 of the specification provide for a sub second, and sweep second dial respectively.
+Figures 1 and 2 of the specification provide for a sub-second, and sweep the second dial respectively.

 Bulova provided two sweep second watches to the MIL-W-3818A specification with a 10BNCH movement, a 12 hour to Figure 2a, and a 24 hour to Figure 2b.
-The 24 hour dial is very similar to the A-17a dial, but the hour hand is heavy spade shaped.
-The strap was specified to be MIL-S-3035 Strap, Wrist Watch, Nylon of 8 September 1949.
+The 24 hour dial is very similar to the A-17a dial, but the hour hand is heavy spade-shaped.
+The NATO watch strap was specified to be MIL-S-3035 Strap, Wrist Watch, Nylon of 8 September 1949.

-A NOS cordovan strap is shown below with a Bulova MIL-W-3818A.
+A NOS cordovan NATO watch strap is shown below with a Bulova MIL-W-3818A.